pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/creating-new-project.md

 Other possible values are `circleci`, `gitlab-pipelines` and `bitbucket-pipelines`.

-Note: if using Github Actions, your token should have the "workflow" scope.
+Note: if using GitHub Actions, your token should have the "workflow" scope.

 For more information, consult the [available services section of the build tools documentation](https://github.com/pantheon-systems/terminus-build-tools-plugin#available-services).